What is Reliability Centered Maintenance?

 4. Identify Functional Failures

 Functional failure is the inability of an asset or system to meet acceptable standards of performance.
 Failures can encompass poor performance, over performance, performing unnecessary or unintended functions, or complete failure.
-For example, when a motor bearing is failing because of a lack of lubrication, a Total Functional Failure would be the motor not rotating and the motor failing to function.
+For example, when a motor bearing is failing because of a lack of lubrication, a total functional failure would entail the motor not rotating and the motor failing to function.

 5. Identify and Evaluate the Effects of Failures